 Using a Linear Polarizer and a Quarter Wave Plate to Create Circularly Polarized Light.

 Being in the polarizer business, I like to think about is… the polarization of light.
 I even search YouTube for videos about linear polarizer and circular polarizer filters.
 This past weekend, I looked at videos about circularly polarized concepts (please note that I really do have a life outside of polarization!), and I saw a neat depiction of how circularly polarized light forms as it passes through a circular polarizer.

-Light is a funny thing in that it is considered both a particle and a wave and when it comes to a circular polarizing filter, it is easier to think about the emitted polarized light as being a wave.
-I’m sure this is already known by the reader, but I would like to give a little background on light, polarization, and circular polarized filter composition before we get to the video.
+Light is a funny thing in that it is considered both a particle and a wave, and when it comes to a circular polarizing filter, it is easier to think about the emitted polarized light as a wave.
+I’m sure the reader already knows this, but I would like to give a little background on light, polarization, and circular polarized filter composition before we get to the video.

-A circular polarizer is made up of two components: a linear polarized filter and a quarter wave plate.
-The input light going into the linear polarizer filter is what is known as being randomly polarized (I prefer that term over “unpolarized light” because all light is polarized).
-The light exiting the linear polarizer filter is now considered to be linearly polarized light because the plane of polarization of the output light is in one direction as opposed to it being random (or unpolarized).
+A circular polarizer is made up of two components: a linear polarized filter and a quarter-wave plate.
+The input light going into the linear polarizer filter is known as being randomly polarized (I prefer that term over “unpolarized light” because all light is polarized).
+The light exiting the linear polarizer filter is now considered linearly polarized light because the plane of polarization of the output light is in one direction instead of being random (or unpolarized).

 The linearly polarized light then passes through the quarter-wave plate.
 Here is the critical and tricky part: the polarization axis is a vector between the electrical fields (Ex and Ey respectively).